What 15 Years of Writing Videography Contracts Has Taught Me

 Disclaimer over.
 Let’s get into it!

 We all know that a contract is a legally binding written agreement set between two or more parties.
-(In some states and countries, verbal agreements can be legally binding too, but that goes beyond the scope of this article).
+(In some states and countries, verbal agreements can be legally binding too, but that’s outside this article’s scope.)
 Videography contracts define outcomes and set expectations; but they also provide protection—protection for you, your client, and for the art you create.
-However, because they are business-related and quite often sales-related, many creative professionals (particularly newbies) are reticent when it comes to discussing, creating, or executing contracts.
+However, because they are business- and sales-related, many creative professionals shy away from discussing, creating, or executing them.

 I want to discuss two types of contractual relationships when listing these all-important clauses: studio/client relationships and studio/contractor relationships.
 The first relates to production companies (or individuals) working with traditional corporate clients.
 The second has to deal with contracts between production companies and the contractors they hire.
 If you market your business to traditional clients, both of these cases apply to you.
 If you primarily do freelance video work for other studios and companies, then you could jump down to Studio/Contractor Relationships.